SlideRuleEarth/sliderule-python/README.md

 SlideRule's Python client makes it easier to interact with SlideRule from a Python script.

+Detailed documentation on installing and using this client is at [Read The Docs](https://icesat2-sliderule.readthedocs.io).

 ## I. Installing the SlideRule Python Client
 ```
 pip install https://github.com/ICESat2-SlideRule/sliderule-python